 - 9.12 The following sub-paragraphs are for the information and guidance of practising barristers:- - (a) Agreement was reached between the Bar Council and the Council of the Law Society in 1980 relating to "Payment of Counsel's Fees" and "Marking of Counsel's Diary".
-Details were contained in Circular No. 6/81 subject to the "Revision to Principle 12.04: Solicitors Personally Responsible For Barristers' Fees" contained in Circular No. 27/97 sent to all members of the Law Society of Hong Kong and are reproduced here as Annexes 9A and 9B. - (b) It was further agreed between the Bar Council and the Council of the Law Society that a barrister may submit fee notes to instructing solicitors as soon as any particular piece of work is completed, e.g., after the settling of pleadings, the giving of opinions or the holding of a conference, and shall in any event submit, within 2 weeks, a note in relation to outstanding fees when requested to do so by his instructing solicitors.
+Please refer to the latest relevant Law Society circular(s) and Chapter 12 of the Hong Kong Solicitors' Guide to Professional Conduct. - (b) It was further agreed between the Bar Council and the Council of the Law Society that a barrister may submit fee notes to instructing solicitors as soon as any particular piece of work is completed, e.g., after the settling of pleadings, the giving of opinions or the holding of a conference, and shall in any event submit, within 2 weeks, a note in relation to outstanding fees when requested to do so by his instructing solicitors.
 This agreement does not apply to cases where the barrister's fees have been agreed at a lump sum for a particular matter which is uncompleted.
-Further the Law Society of Hong Kong has agreed that it is not intended that any particular penalty will be imposed if the fee note is not submitted within the time limit specified above. - (c) In the case of Direct Access work, it has been agreed between the Bar Council and the Recognised Direct Access Bodies that (i) a barrister shall be entitled to require payment of his fees at the time of accepting instructions; (ii) an interim fee note of the barrister may be submitted at intervals of not less than two months; and (iii) the barrister's fees shall be paid or challenged promptly and in any event within two months of the submission of his fee note. - (d) The Bar Council and the Council of the Law Society have set up a joint tribunal to adjudicate disputes regarding counsel's fees.
-The terms of reference and procedure of the Joint Tribunal are reproduced here as Annex 9C.
+Further the Law Society has agreed that it is not intended that any particular penalty will be imposed if the fee note is not submitted within the time limit specified above. - (c) In the case of Direct Access work, it has been agreed between the Bar Council and the Recognised Direct Access Bodies that (i) a barrister shall be entitled to require payment of his fees at the time of accepting instructions; (ii) an interim fee note of the barrister may be submitted at intervals of not less than 2 months; and (iii) the barrister's fees shall be paid or challenged promptly and in any event within 2 months of the submission of his fee note. - (d) The Bar Council and the Council of the Law Society have set up a joint tribunal to adjudicate disputes regarding counsel's fees.
+The terms of reference and procedure of the Joint Tribunal are reproduced here as Annex 9.